Monzi Personal Loans

 Who are Non-Bank Lenders?

 Non-bank lenders are financial providers that typically give loans to borrowers without accepting customer deposits.
 These financial institutions generally aren’t supervised by the Australian Prudential Regulation Authority (APRA), even if they hold an Australian Credit Licence (ACL).
+Instead, they may be directly regulated by the Australian Securities and Investments Commission (ASIC).

-How do non-bank lenders get money for loans if they don’t accept customer deposits?
+You may wonder: How do non-bank lenders get money for loans if they don’t accept customer deposits?

 Typically, non-bank lenders source money for loans themselves.
 In some cases, they may use securitisation, a process where they pool and repackage loan portfolios into interest-bearing securities like investment funds.
 They may then sell the securities to investors to obtain funds for the loans.